gatsbyjs/gatsby/docs/docs/conceptual/gatsby-jargon.md

 Using a special syntax, you describe the data you want in your component and then that data is given to you, such as site metadata from your `gatsby-config.js`, connected WordPress posts, Markdown files, images, and more.
 Gatsby uses GraphQL to enable components to declare the data they need and apply it to render on a page.
 Using GraphQL in Gatsby provides many [benefits](/docs/why-gatsby-uses-graphql/), such as the ability to return data from multiple sources in one query, and transform that data at the same time (such as using Gatsby Image).

-Here is how you get started using GraphQL in Gatsby: [/tutorial/part-four/](/tutorial/part-four/)
+Here is how you get started using GraphQL in Gatsby: [Tutorial - Part 4](/docs/tutorial/part-four/)

 ## webpack

 webpack is an open-source JavaScript module bundler that Gatsby uses under the hood to package up your site content and assets into a static bundle.
-You don’t have to do anything to webpack directly for it to work on your Gatsby site, but you do have the option to [customize](/docs/add-custom-webpack-config/) it if necessary to provide a special configuration.
+You don’t have to do anything to webpack directly for it to work on your Gatsby site, but you do have the option to [customize](/docs/how-to/custom-configuration/add-custom-webpack-config/) it if necessary to provide a special configuration.

 When Gatsby creates its default webpack config, a function is called allowing you to modify the config using a package called webpack-merge.
 Gatsby does multiple webpack builds with a somewhat different configuration; each build type is referred to as a “stage”.

-You can learn more about [webpack](/docs/webpack-and-ssr/) including how to [add a custom webpack Config](/docs/add-custom-webpack-config/) in Gatsby by visiting the docs.
+You can learn more about [webpack](/docs/webpack-and-ssr/) including how to [add a custom webpack Config](/docs/how-to/custom-configuration/add-custom-webpack-config/) in Gatsby by visiting the docs.

 ## Gatsby Cloud